abubakarcool/genai-health-consultant/README.md

 ```

+### we will first implement all the project in our jupitar notebook then we will convert it into modular coding.
+### go to research/trials.ipynb and select the python envirnment we created and start implementing the project.
 ### Create a `.env` file in the root directory and add your Pinecone & openai credentials as follows:

 ```ini